Starting a coffee shop might be your dream. With the right planning, that dream of running a coffee shop can turn into a reality in the near future.

 Coffee Shop Startup Costs

-The key to business planning is mapping out your expected costs.
+The key to business planning is mapping out your expected costs and cash flow.
 This can help you figure out what you have to pay for and how you’re going to pay for it.
 Keep in mind that these costs can be covered with loans, grants, and rentals, not just liquid cash.

 Most restaurants, cafes included, have tight profit margins (see Margin definition).
 That’s why it’s crucial to set your business up for success with a solid location, sufficient business plan, and an effective cafe layout.
 Familiarizing yourself with the startup costs ahead of time will allow you to understand how to open a cafe of your own.